-- 90. It is a fundamental principle of clergy discipline that the diocesan bishop at all times is responsible for administering discipline over the clergy within the bishop's cure.
+- 90. It is a fundamental principle of clergy discipline that the diocesan bishop s1 at all times is responsible for administering discipline over the clergy within the bishop's cure.
 Where others perform any disciplinary function they do so only on the bishop's behalf. - 91.
 However, if the bishop has, or may have, a conflict of interest in relation to a complaint (for example, where a complainant, respondent, or witness is a relative or a close personal or professional friend of the bishop, or where the bishop has been closely involved at the informal stage - i.e. "stage 1" - or has already been involved when determining an appeal by an employed respondent against a decision of the diocesan board of finance), then the bishop should not personally deal with it.
 The bishop should in such cases delegate the disciplinary functions to a suffragan or assistant bishop.
 This should happen even if the bishop believes that any personal interest or involvement would not affect his judgment or way of dealing with a complaint - it is important that justice is perceived to be done, as well as actually done.
 This does not mean that the bishop needs to delegate simply because the bishop has prior knowledge of a problem having been kept informed about it as it develops.
 A bishop ought to be reasonably familiar with any difficulties there might be in the diocese and with its clergy.
 Nevertheless, there would need to be delegation to a suffragan or assistant bishop if, before a formal complaint is made, the bishop has previously taken action or given any indication that suggests he could already have made up his mind about the complaint. - 92.
 Where a bishop delegates the disciplinary functions in a case, the bishop should notify the respondent, complainant and the registrar of the reasons for doing so. - 93.
-To avoid any delays in dealing with a complaint whilst the consent of the diocesan synod to delegation is sought, bishops should as soon as reasonably practicable after taking office sign a single instrument with the consent of the diocesan synod for disciplinary functions to be delegated in any case where the bishop certifies in writing that there is a conflict of s13 Dioceses, Pastoral and Mission Measure 2007 s13(8) Dioceses, Pastoral and Mission Measure 2007 interest.
+To avoid any delays in dealing with a complaint whilst the consent of the diocesan synod to delegation is sought, bishops should as soon as reasonably practicable after taking office sign a single instrument with the consent of the diocesan synod for disciplinary functions to be delegated in any case where the bishop certifies in writing that there is a conflict of interest. - 94.
+Where there is conflict of interest for the bishop, but there is no suffragan or assistant bishop to delegate to, the bishop should refer the complaint to s17(1), r28 the Designated Officer for a formal investigation, unless the registrar's report following preliminary scrutiny advises the bishop either that the complainant does not have a proper interest or that there is not sufficient substance in the complaint to justify proceeding with it.
+In those s13 Dioceses, Pastoral and Mission Measure 2007 s13(8) Dioceses, Pastoral and Mission Measure 2007 circumstances the bishop could dismiss the complaint under s11(3) of the r15Measure; the complainant would have a right to request a review by the s11(4), r16 President of Tribunals of the bishop's decision.